dxclub/instacrack/README.md

 # instacrack
-DxClub Cryptography Challenge that tasks members with trying to crack [random influencer's name here]'s password to steal their account!
+DxClub Cryptography Challenge that tasks members with trying to crack [mysterious influencer]'s password to steal their account!